 - Can we read this book as being self-exemplifying?
 That is, is it possible that our attempts (as readers) to participate in Kelty’s arguments and stories are troubled by the very same dynamics he is trying to describe?

-Data Feminism (2020)
+Data Feminism (May 13, 2021)

-By Catherine D’Ignazio and Lauren Klein
+by Catherine D’Ignazio and Lauren Klein

 - What’s a good balance between technical details and social scientific inquires?